Jiggly-Ball/Discord-2.0/README.md

 | Lesser server & client side code      |       Slow                        |
 | Fairly secure                         | Need to maintain a large Database |

+There are probably more points to this but I'm lazy to list them all.

 ### Setting up MongoDB
 You can register / login to your account for MongoDB here: https://account.mongodb.com/account/login After setting up your account make a new Project and follow the steps below-